RoseMaster3000/spice-of-lifesteal/README.md

-# Spice of Life Discovery
+# Spice of Life(steal)

-Spice of Life Discovery is a spin on the Spice of Life: Carrot Edition idea, but more geared toward finding more unique foods as you play.
+Spice of Lifesteal is a spin on the Spice of Life: Discovery, but for lifestealSMP server.
+It tracks food history, and when you hit certain milestones, you are rewarded a heart-consumable which you can consume to gain a heart.

+, but more geared toward finding more unique foods as you play.
 SOL: Discovery is best enjoyed with a mountain of new modded foods.
 Consider using Farmer's Delight with a bunch of addons!